asarch97/nodejs-react/README.md

 For simplicity, one VPC was used without any subnetting.
 Both services are publicly accesible.

-The final url for the service: http://reactlb-2088109173.us-east-1.elb.amazonaws.com
+The final url to see it in action: http://reactlb-2088109173.us-east-1.elb.amazonaws.com